- Large glass bowl

 - 1 spray bottle

 Dandelions.
 Crab grass.
 White clover.
 Common ragwort.
 They’re a nuisance to gardens, stealing nutrients, sunshine, and space from native plants and vegetables.
 Getting rid of them is no picnic, either—weeding by hand is a battle you’ll never win.
 When it comes to eradicating weeds from your garden, only a highly effective weed killer will do.

-Just stroll down the lawn care aisle of your local big-box store and you’ll find numerous chemicals that will get the job done, but there are plenty of all-natural, DIY options available.
+If you stroll down the lawn care aisle of your local big-box store, you’ll find numerous chemicals that will get the job done, but there are plenty of all-natural, DIY options available.
 They’re often cheaper, too.

 My mother-in-law, who has the greenest thumb in Illinois, swears by a homemade herbicide made from the ingredients listed below.
 While she recommends grinding up your own homegrown chilies, store-bought will work just fine.

-This weed killer should be applied on a nice, hot, sunny day, when the soil is dry and the temperature is at least 70ºF.
-This weed killer isn’t picky, so be careful where you point your bottle, aiming only at the leaves of the weeds you want to kill.
+Target annual weeds before they set seed, usually in the spring or summer.
+Your homemade weed killer should be applied on a hot, sunny day, when the soil is dry and the temperature is at least 70ºF.
+This natural weed killer isn’t picky, so be careful where you point your bottle, aiming only at the leaves of the weeds you want to kill.

-Because you probably won’t use all the weed killer at once, store any extra in a container this highly acidic mixture can’t corrode, such as glass or certain types of plastics, like polyethylene.
-This will ensure it’s ready to go next time you need it.
+Because you probably won’t use all of the weed killer at once, store any extra solution in a container this highly acidic mixture can’t corrode, such as glass or certain types of plastics, like polyethylene.
+This will ensure your natural weed killer is ready to go next time you need it.

 Create your own black gold in the garden with a compost pile using natural, organic ingredients.

 Fertilizing your lawn once or twice a year yields a healthy, verdant, and thriving yard.
 Learn how and when to fertilize your lawn—and how to pick a fertilizer.